red-scorp/NRF24-SHIM/README.md

 # NRF24-SHIM project

-My NRF24-SHIM (mini-HAT) for Raspberry Pi.
+NRF24-SHIM (mini-HAT), an interface board for NRF32L01+ radio boards for Raspberry Pi.

 This project came to reality when I was looking for a way to connect standard NRF24L01+ module to my Pi.
 I had found many tutorials explaining how to connect NRF24 modules to Pi but no ready made board or even proper schematics.